 Rent the Runway, Inc: Please contact the Portnoy Law Firm to recover your losses; January 13, 2023 deadline

 LOS ANGELES, Jan.
-12, 2023 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises Twist Bioscience Corporation (“RTR”) (NASDAQ: RENT) investors that a lawsuit filed on behalf of investors that purchased Rent the Runway, Inc. (“RTR” or the “Company”) (NASDAQ: RENT) Class A common stock pursuant and/or traceable to the Company’s October 2021 initial public offering (“IPO”).
+12, 2023 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises Twist Bioscience Corporation ("RTR") RENT investors that a lawsuit filed on behalf of investors that purchased Rent the Runway, Inc. ("RTR" or the "Company") RENT Class A common stock pursuant and/or traceable to the Company's October 2021 initial public offering ("IPO").

 Investors are encouraged to contact attorney Lesley F. Portnoy, by phone 844-767-8529 or email: lesley@portnoylaw.com, to discuss their legal rights, or click here to join the case via www.portnoylaw.com.
 The Portnoy Law Firm can provide a complimentary case evaluation and discuss investors' options for pursuing claims to recover their losses.